 To request training, please complete the first part of the form.
 We may also be able to help other clients who fall outside the scope of this project and want to apply under the EU Settled Status Scheme .

 This project is designed to help EU Citizens and their family members who are vulnerable or have particularly complex cases to apply for Settled Status in the UK under the Home Office’s EU Settled Status Scheme.
 Please see the list below of who could be classed as vulnerable and what could be defined as a complex case.
 (Please note that this is not an exhaustive list).

-The project will help EU Citizens and their family members obtain the appropriate status after the UK exits the European Union.
+The project helps EU Citizens and their family members obtain the appropriate status after the UK exited the European Union.
 If you know or have service users who fit the criteria – such as elderly, disabled, looked after/separated children, durable partners, victims of domestic violence etc. you may refer them to our service.

 - Document scanning services to EU Nationals and their family members who do not have a scanning